Instituto Mexicano de Contadores Públicos, A.C.

 Member | Established: 1923 | Member since 1977

-The Instituto Mexicano de Contadores Públicos (IMCP) is a federation composed of 60 professional associations that bring together CPAs from around the country.
-The IMCP has a large range of legal responsibilities that includes regulation of the accountancy profession, standard setting, and the promotion of the accountancy profession.
+The IMCP is an umbrella federation composed of 60 professional associations that bring together professional accountants from around the country.
 Membership in the IMCP is voluntary and consists of certified and non-certified members.
-In 1999, the IMCP introduced voluntary certification of Contador Publico Certificado (CPCs).
-Only IMCP-certified CPCs can perform audits of public interest companies registered with the National Banking and Securities Commission and the National Insurance and Surety Commission.
-The IMCP is a member of the Inter-American Association of Accountants and of the Group of Latin-American Accounting Standard Setters.
+Certified members have earned the IMCP's certification of Contador Publico Certificado–CPC.
+Only IMCP-CPCs can perform audits of public interest entities registered with the National Banking and Securities Commission and the National Insurance and Surety Commission.

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.

 SMO 1: Quality Assurance